SOUND AS INTANGIBLE HERITAGE:

 - Latest news -

-The last acoustic measurement session as part of the CATHEDRAL ACOUSTICS project was held last July in Ely Cathedral with the aim of capture the acoustic behaviour of this magnificent building.
+The last acoustic measurement session as part of the CATHEDRAL ACOUSTICS project was held this month in Bristol Cathedral with the aim of capture a new set of room impulse response for auralisation purposes.
 Find more details in our EVENTS section.

 Amazing women in audio and acoustics